 Americans love giving back.
-In 2017, 77.34 million American adults volunteered through an organization and gave a collective 6.9 billion hours of their time.
-Their volunteering hours generated $167 billion in economic value, but none of them got a paycheck.
+In 2017, 77.34 million American adults volunteered through an organisation and gave a collective 6.9 billion hours of their time.
+Their volunteering hours generated $167 billion in economic value, but none of them got a pay check.

-If you are a charity that relies on volunteers, then you can either reimburse them for their expenses or allow them to deduct costs from their income taxes.
+If you are a charity that relies on volunteers, then you can either reimburse expenses or allow them to deduct costs from their income taxes.

 To help you, here’s our guide to reimbursing volunteer mileage and expenses.
 Some questions we cover are - how does the volunteer mileage rate work, and what do you and your volunteers need to do for reimbursement or deductions?
 Let’s dive in!